WonjoonC/finalProject-Wonjoon-C/writing/report.md

 Wonjoon Cho

 ##### Date :
-20 Nov 2020
+11 Dec 2020

-##### Title :
-Inside look of the Gaming Culture in the United States and South Korea
+# Title : Inside look of the Gaming Culture in the United States and South Korea

 ### Introduction